 When this occurs, it's usually a transition from positive to inverted, or from inverted to positive.
-The chart below highlights seven times in recent history when the yield curve was flat, with the maturities and yield percentages displayed on the X and Y axis respectively.
+The chart below highlights three times in recent history when the yield curve was flat, with the maturities and yield percentages displayed on the X and Y axis respectively:

 As you can see, this shape forms when yields of short and long-term maturities are roughly equal.
 This occurs when short-term yields increase more than long-term rates, or when the long-term yields fall more than short-term interest rates.
 This plays a part in the yield equation, with the bond's coupon payments and the bond's price.

 Short-term maturities can also be influenced heavily by the Federal Reserve ("the Fed") changing interest rates, unlike long-term maturity bonds.
 This is because it will take a long time for all outstanding long-term bonds to mature, and for this new interest rate to reflect on the yield curve.
 However, if people start demanding more long-term bonds, it will cause prices to rise.
 In other words, if more people purchase longer-term bonds, it will weigh down long-term bond yields and cause the yield curve to flatten.
 Clearly, this is not a good thing at all, because the previously high yield for long-term bonds will be no more attractive than that of short-term bonds.